ros-navigation/docs.nav2.org/setup_guides/transformation/setup_transforms.rst

 ***********************

 .. note::
-  This section of this guide has been adapted from the `Setting Up You Robot using tf <http://wiki.ros.org/navigation/Tutorials/RobotSetup/TF>`__ tutorial in the Navigation 1 documentation.
+  This section of this guide has been adapted from the `Setting Up You Robot using tf <http://wiki.ros.org/navigation/Tutorials/RobotSetup/TF>`__ tutorial in the ROS (1) Navigation documentation.

 Many ROS packages require the transform tree of a robot to be published using the Transform2 ROS package (tf2).
 A transform tree defines offsets in terms of both translation and rotation between different coordinate frames.
 To make this more concrete, let us apply an example of a simple robot that has a mobile base with a single laser sensor mounted on top of it.